Emerging America builds teachers’ capacity to access and effectively use primary sources to engage students of all abilities.

 We partner with national and regional organizations, including the Library of Congress, National Endowment for the Humanities, and Westfield State University.

-Emerging America staff and network of teacher coaches offer professional development and consult regularly with schools and districts in Massachusetts and across the US.
+Emerging America staff and network of teacher coaches create free resources and provide professional development to schools and organizations across the U.S.